Chairman & Founding Trustee Walter W. Manley II

 Family

 Professor Manley is married to Linda Laravea Benear.
 Linda is a graduate of the University of Oklahoma’s College of Architecture, holds ASID and LEED AP ratings, and is CEO and owner of the many times award-winning (4 Historic Preservation awards and 1 National Green Building Council award) Benear Interiors of Jacksonville, which is an independent firm located in the Eng Engineering building in Jacksonville, FL.
-He has a daughter, Marjorie (Pine Crest School, Duke), and a son, Ben (Duke, Arizona State University, summa cum laude, BS Political Science; completed Harvard graduate studies in International Relations with a 3.94 GPA; and earned a Master’s in Government at Johns Hopkins University with a 3.96 GPA), both of whom were outstanding athletes, scholars, and scouts (Ben, youngest Eagle in Florida history at 12; all 121 merit badges by 16 – the youngest to garner all in U.S. Scouting history; recipient of the national Hornaday Award for Conservation, 15 palms).
+He has a daughter, Marjorie (Pine Crest School, Duke), and a son, Ben (Duke, Arizona State University, summa cum laude, BS Political Science; completed Harvard graduate studies in International Relations with a 3.94 GPA; and earned a Master’s in Government at Johns Hopkins University with a 3.96 GPA), both of whom were outstanding athletes, scholars, and scouts (Ben, youngest Eagle in Boy Scouts of America history at 12; all 121 merit badges by 16 – the youngest to garner all in U.S. Scouting history; recipient of the national Hornaday Award for Conservation, 15 palms).
 In recognition of Ben as the most accomplished scout in Florida history, the Suwannee River Council of BSA named a new building wing at Wallwood in his name.
 Ben was highly recruited in tennis by a number of universities (including Rice and the Ivies) and is a member of the Professional Ski Instructors of America, received the Heart of the Lion Trophy at Leon High School, was awarded an academic/leadership scholarship to Duke University, and is named after two great uncles: one, Marine pilot and captain Ben (ranked first in his Naval aviation class at Pensacola and first in his carrier training class at Key West), KIA in the Pacific; and, the other, Army Air Corps P-47 ace and major Ben (awarded 3 DFCs, the Air Medal with 3 Oak Leaf Clusters, and 2 Bronze Stars).
 Other close family members who served in WWII include Walter’s father, a Lt.
 Colonel (army artillery, Pacific theatre), and an uncle, Lt.
 Commander Charles, who was grievously wounded in the Pacific theatre.
 The family enjoys travel to national parks.
 Ben and Walter have climbed or hiked in all 52 national parks in the lower 48 states, as well as six of the eight in Alaska.

 Grandchildren are Cameron and Madeline Posada (Ivan and Marjorie of Dallas/Ft.
 Worth, TX).
 Cameron is one of 3 players in the class of 2023 who has earned 4 varsity football letters at the Max Preps nationally #10 ranked Guyer High School, a perennial state champion or runner-up in Texas prep football.
 Madeline is an exceptional sweeper on her school soccer team.